vegaprotocol/specs/protocol/0048-DSRI-data_source_internal.md

 ```

-Example: (no data, just used to trigger event like trading terminated)
+Pseudocode example: (no data, just used to trigger event like trading terminated)
 ```
 on: {
 	timestamp: '202112311T23:59:59'